-Created by Konrad Zuse.

 -The name is a contraction for Structured Query Language.

-ADA-Created by Jean Ichbiah.
+-Created by Jean Ichbiah.

 -Origionally designed to supersede hundereds pf programming languages used in the late 70's and early 80's.